- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 I always sew the first step of the false flange binding to the BACK of the quilt, then iron (with steam) the binding outwards.
 Flip the quilt to the front, then iron (again with steam) the binding in place, while carefully mitering the corners in place.
 If you do this, then you will hardly need pins or clips to hold the binding in place.

 I use thread that matches the flange for the top thread and match the bobbin thread to the back of the quilt to hide it some.
 This can be confusing the first one or two times you try this method.
 You might want to practice with a small potholder or mini.
 But I think you'll enjoy this method.
 It's so much faster than hand stitiching, more secure and it looks great!
 That little flange can be your final "design element" and add so much to your quilt!

 Our Local Stars on the Internet!

-* See Donna in her Carhartt ad here.
+* See Donna Quezada in her Carhartt ad here.
 And here is another video starring Enumclaw.

-Busy Hands Quilts has a long listing of the Quilt Alongs for this year.
-See them here.
+Busy Hands Quilts has a listing of more Quilt Alongs.

 * Important information on copyright laws!
 See this "Quickie Guide to Copyright Law".
 And also see this "Copyright Law for Patterns".
 Both have information regarding using patterns and copyrighted fabric that we have all had questions about and we should all understand.